About Parkside:

 Parkside Training and Supervision:

-In addition to external trauma training, new therapists are trained by Audrey Smith and John Etling in a 25-point clinical orientation to trauma assessment and treatment.
+In addition to external trauma training, new therapists are trained by Audrey Smith, Jen Adams, and Michele Tome.

 After the initial orientation, therapists receive ongoing consistent clinical supervision, minimally on a bi-monthly basis.